New leader may not mean new climate policies, despite Australian solar success

 Australia has been chosen as one of the launch countries for its flagship battery product, Powerwall, which debuts in Q4 2015.
 Enphase's plug-and-play battery will arrive in 2016.

-Both companies cited high electricity prices, a sunny climate, falling solar panel costs and a phasing out of payments to consumers for selling excess power as reasons to prioritize Australia.
+Both companies cited high electricity prices, a sunny climate, falling solar panel costs and a phasing out of payments to consumers for selling excess power as reasons to prioritise Australia.

 More than 15 percent of Australia's 8.4 million households have rooftop solar technology, the world's highest per capita penetration, figures from the Energy Supply Association of Australia show.